fo76utils/fo76utils/doc/nif_info.md

     nif_info [OPTIONS] ARCHIVEPATH PATTERN...

-List data from a set of .NIF files in .BA2 or .BSA archives, convert to .OBJ format, or render the model to a DDS file, or display it (nif\_view on Windows).
+List data from a set of .NIF files in .BA2 or .BSA archives, convert to .OBJ format, or render the model to a DDS file, or display it.

 ### Options

 * **--**: Remaining options are file names.
+* **-o FILENAME**: Set output file name (default: standard output).
 * **-q**: Print author name, file name, and file size only.
 * **-v**: Verbose mode, print block list, and vertex and triangle data.
 * **-obj**: Print model data in .obj format.